Bad Values but Good Behavior: Learning Highly Misspecified Bandits and MDPs: Introduction

-\begin{enumerate} \item For misspecified linear bandits, we identify a novel family of instances (reward vectors, in dimension the number of arms), which we term the robust observation region.
+\begin{enumerate} \item For misspecified linear bandits, we identify a novel family of instances (reward vectors), which we term the robust observation region.
 Reward vectors in this region are characterized by an invariance property of the greedy action that they induce after being projected, with respect to any weighted Euclidean norm, onto the linear feature subspace.
-This region, depending upon the feature subspace, can be non-trivially large, and need not be confined to within a small deviation from the subspace. \item We prove that for any instance with the arms' rewards in the robust observation region, both (i) the $\epsilon$-greedy algorithm, with least-squares parameter estimation and an exploration rate of $1/\sqrt{t}$ in each round $t$, and (ii) the LinUCB (or OFUL) algorithm, achieve $O(\sqrt{T})$ regret in the time horizon $T$. \item We extend the notion of robust reward instances to the problem of linear contextual bandits, for which we provide a generalization of the robust observation region.
+This region, depending upon the feature subspace, can be non-trivially large, and need not be confined to within a small deviation from the subspace. \item We prove that for any instance (i.e., the vector of true mean arm rewards) in the robust observation region, both (i) the $\epsilon$-greedy algorithm, with least-squares parameter estimation and an exploration rate of $1/\sqrt{t}$ in each round $t$, and (ii) the LinUCB (or OFUL) algorithm, achieve $O(\sqrt{T})$ cumulative regret in time $T$. \item We extend our characterisation of robust instances to linear contextual bandits, for which we provide a generalization of the robust observation region.
 We show that both the $\epsilon$-greedy and LinUCB algorithms for linear contextual bandits get $O(\sqrt{T})$ regret whenever the true, misspecified, reward vector belongs to this robust observation region.

-\end{enumerate} We stress that our results pertain to the original algorithms (i.e., not modified to be misspecification-aware in any manner).
+\item We finally provide a structural criterion for a finite-horizon Markov Decision Process (MDP), together with a Q-value approximation function class, for which the fitted Q-iteration algorithm provably learns a (near) optimal policy in spite of arbitrarily large approximation error (in the $\infty$-norm sense). \end{enumerate} We stress that our results pertain to the original algorithms (i.e., not modified to be misspecification-aware in any manner).
 It is our novel analytical approach that shows that they achieve nontrivial sublinear regret, even under arbitrarily large misspecification error\footnote{The term `misspecification error' is to be understood as the distance of the arms' reward vector to the model reward subspace.}.
 This is in contrast to, and incomparable with, existing results that argue that, in the `worst case' across all reward vectors that are a constant distance away from the feature subspace, any algorithm must incur regret that scales linearly with the time horizon, e.g., \cite[Thm.
 F.1]{pmlr-v119-lattimore20a}.